CeciliaFabiole/node-exercises/README.md

     Add routes to your API for retrieving, updating and deleting a resource.
 - Esercizio_19 : Add support for CORS to your API Configure your API to enable CORS for requests from the origin http://localhost:8080.
+- Esercizio_20 : Handle file uploads
+    In this exercise you'll build on what you created in Exercise: Add support for CORS to your API'.
+    Create an HTML form that can upload a file, and add a route to your API that accepts that file and saves it to disk.